-IaaS and PaaS are two of the oldest and most widely used categories of cloud computing services -- similar in some ways but still fundamentally different types of platforms.
+IaaS and PaaS are two of the oldest and most widely used categories of cloud computing services, and although they overlap in some ways, they're fundamentally different types of cloud offerings.

-Enterprises must understand those differences in order to choose the right type of cloud service for a given use case.
-This article explains the benefits and drawbacks of IaaS vs. PaaS, and surveys the main IaaS and PaaS offerings available from AWS, Microsoft Azure and Google Cloud Platform.
+Enterprises must understand those differences in order to choose the right type of cloud service or architectural strategy for a given use case.
+This article explains the benefits and drawbacks of IaaS vs. PaaS and surveys the main IaaS and PaaS offerings available from AWS, Microsoft Azure and Google Cloud Platform.

 IaaS vs. PaaS, defined

-Infrastructure as a Service (IaaS) provides on-demand access to virtualized IT infrastructure via the internet.
-Typically, IaaS provides access only to core infrastructure components -- compute, networking and storage.
-Users install and manage the software they want to run on their cloud-based infrastructure.
+IaaS provides on-demand access to virtualized IT infrastructure via the internet.
+Typically, IaaS provides access only to core infrastructure components: compute, networking and storage.
+From there, users install and manage the software they want to run on top of that cloud-based infrastructure.

-Cloud providers maintain and monitor the physical infrastructure to deliver IaaS, but it is the users' responsibility to secure and monitor the workloads that run on that platform.
+Cloud providers maintain and monitor the physical infrastructure to deliver IaaS, but it's the user's responsibility to secure and monitor the workloads that run on that platform.
 Thus, the primary value of IaaS is that it eliminates the need for users to purchase, set up and maintain physical servers.

 This article is part of

-Originally, IaaS was the backbone of major public clouds such as AWS, which released database and virtual machine hosting services in the mid-2000s.
-Only later did those vendors add service options that enabled enterprises to focus more on development rather than management.
+Originally, IaaS was the backbone of major public clouds such as AWS, which released database and VM-hosting services in the mid-2000s.
+Only later did those vendors add service options -- including PaaS -- that enabled enterprises to focus more on development rather than management.

-Heralded by offerings from vendors such as Heroku, PaaS offerings became popular in the mid-2000s, at the same time that IaaS emerged, but PaaS evolved independently from IaaS.
-In most cases, major IaaS providers at the time did not include PaaS among their cloud services, while PaaS providers did not branch off to provide standalone IaaS services alongside PaaS.
+Heralded by offerings from vendors such as Heroku, PaaS offerings became popular in the mid-2000s.
+That was the same time IaaS emerged, but PaaS evolved independently from IaaS because, in most cases, the early major IaaS providers -- like AWS -- did not originally include PaaS among their cloud services.
+AWS didn't launch its first PaaS offering, Elastic Beanstalk, until 2011, by which time AWS was already an established IaaS provider.
+Likewise, most PaaS providers did not branch off to provide standalone IaaS services alongside their PaaS offerings.

 Where the lines blur between IaaS vs. PaaS